When forming a corporation, you may have many options available.

 A short sale may not be your only mortgage debt settlement option.
 A short sale should only be used in a case where the home’s value is lower than what you owe on the mortgage.
 If you have equity in your home, you may want to speak to your bank about other mortgage debt settlement options.
 What are they?

 Facing financial hardship?
-Before you let your house go into foreclosure or choose a short sale, speak to the mortgage debt settlement lawyer at Legal Counsel, PA in Orlando, Florida.
+Before you let your house go into foreclosure or choose a short sale, speak to the mortgage debt settlement lawyer in Orlando Florida at Legal Counsel, P.A.
 There may be other options available to you to prevent foreclosure.
 We may be able to help.